-We are currently looking for an experienced osteopath with further training in visceral osteopathy and a passion for aboriginal health or working experience in diverse cultural environments.
+We are currently looking for an experienced practitioner with a passion for aboriginal health and working experience in diverse cultural environments.

 Visceral manipulations assist to bring blood flow, mobility, structural function and organisation back to the viscera (belly organs) and their connective tissues.

 The osteopath uses gentle manipulations often in cooperation with the patients breathing to activate the abdominal lymph system to support the induced structural changes.